nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisite: List all participants using the `list` command.
 Multiple participants in the participant list.

    2. Test case: `find David`<br>
-      Expected: Participant list filtered to show only participants with "David" in their names.
-Could be empty if no one has "David" in their name.
+      Expected: Participant list is filtered to show only participants with "David" in their names.
+The list may be empty if no participant has "David" in their name.

 ### Viewing a participant’s details

 1. View details of a participant

-   1. Prerequisite: List all participants using the `list` command.
-At least 1 participant in the participant list.
+   1. Prerequisite: All participants listed using the `list` command.
+At least one participant in the participant list.

    2. Test case: `view 1`<br>
       Expected: Details of the first participant in the participant list shown in the status message.